 - Sunglasses (preferably made of plastic, you don’t want them to fall down, break and shutter, making the place dangerous for people wearing sandals and flip-flops)

-- Many band aids – in case you’re wearing sandals and other summer shoes, there’s a high possibility that you’ll get blisters at some point!
+- Many band-aids – I love Compeed – they are the best!
+In case, you’re wearing sandals and other summer shoes, there’s a high possibility that you’ll get blisters at some point!